SaravananSiva1980/SaravananSiva1980/README.md

-# Hi, I'm a Data Engineer 👋
+# Hi, I'm a Senior Data Engineer 👋

 Building scalable data platforms and AI-powered data solutions on **Azure Databricks** and **Snowflake** — with a strong foundation in enterprise BI and application development.